Frequently Asked Questions

 Effectiveness

-How much plastic waste of which sizes can a Bubble Barrier remove?
+How much plastic waste of which sizes can a Bubble Barrier catch?

 Can the Bubble Barrier capture microplastics?

-Bubble Barrier Wervershoof was placed in a wastewater treatment plant as part of a research alliance to research the effectivity of the bubble curtain on microplastics smaller than 0.5 millimetres.
-Additional research is needed to test the Bubble Barrier's efficacy on smaller microplastics.
+Bubble Barrier Wervershoof has been installed at a wastewater treatment plant as part of a research alliance to research its effectiveness in trapping microplastics smaller than 0.5 millimetres.
+Further research is needed to assess how well the Bubble Barrier performs with even smaller microplastics.

-Which types of plastic are captured by the Bubble Barrier?
+Which types of plastic are caught by the Bubble Barrier?

-At Deltares, various types of plastics were tested during the pilot tests, including packages, water bottles, popped balloons, plastic bags, bottle caps, and plastic grit.
-The Bubble Barrier was able to capture most floating plastics and underwater plastics.
-However, it is unfortunate that plastic that has sunk and rolls slowly over the bottom of a waterway is unlikely to be captured.
+During lab testing of our technology at Deltares, various types of plastics were studied, including packaging, water bottles, popped balloons, plastic bags, bottle caps, and plastic grit.
+The Bubble Barrier effectively captured the majority of both floating and underwater plastics.
+However, plastic that has sunk and is rolling slowly along the bottom of a waterway is unlikely to be captured.

 Material